codebeez/api_generation_hackathon/generate_api/2_building_from_code/0_README.md

 Here we would do the opposite from the previous part.
 We already have Python code and we want to create an interface for others to interact with it.

 Given is a CRUD application for the human resources table for shifts.
 Use that to generate an Open API spec

+## Bonus
+Check what happens when you redo step 1 using the generated OpenAPI spec.
+Does the Python generator generate the same code as ChatGPT did for this example?